 Now, this looks more like it, right?
-Of course, still no chance to change VPN protocols and other common security features.
+Of course, still no chance to change VPN protocols and other standard security features.
 We never said Hotspot was perfect.

 If you expect a big turnaround here, well, we’re sorry, but no. When you open the Menu (3-bar icon) and choose the Settings option, this is all you’ll find:

-If you have significant only privacy needs, this probably won’t cut it.
+If you have significant privacy needs, this probably won’t cut it.
 However, casual users will be happy about the lack of clutter.
-Good news about the kill switch and IP leak protection as well.
+In both cases, the good news is the kill switch and IP leak protection.